thegworld/gtx-browser/docs/fuchsia/gtests.md

 ## Run on a device paved with Fuchsia built from source

-Make sure that the CPU architecture of your Chromium output directory matches the architecture of the Fuchsia output directory (x64==x64, arm64==arm64, etc.).
+Make sure that the CPU architecture of your GTx Browser output directory matches the architecture of the Fuchsia output directory (x64==x64, arm64==arm64, etc.).

 ```bash
 $ out/fuchsia/bin/run_base_unittests -d --repo [FUCHSIA_OUT_DIR]/amber-files --no-repo-init
 ```

-Note that you should not have `fx serve` running as Chromium will handle serving the repository.
+Note that you should not have `fx serve` running as GTx Browser will handle serving the repository.

 ## Run on a device the host is connected to remotely via ssh